grails/grails-redis/README.md

 Redis is used in production today by a [number of very popular][redisusing] websites including Craigslist, StackOverflow, GitHub, The Guardian, and Digg.

-It's commonly lumped in with other NoSQL technologies and is commonly used as a caching layerhas some similarities to Memcached or Tokyo Tyrant.
+It's commonly lumped in with other NoSQL technologies and is commonly used as a caching layer.
+It has some similarities to Memcached or Tokyo Tyrant.
 Because Redis provides network-available data structures, it's very flexible and it's able to solve all kinds of problems.
 The creator of Redis, Salvatore Sanfilippo, has a nice post on his blog showing [how to take advantage of Redis by just adding it to your stack][addredisstack].
 With the Grails Redis plugin, adding Redis to your grails app is very easy.

 I've created an [introduction to Redis using groovy][redisgroovy] that shows you how to install redis and use some basic groovy commands.
 There is also a [presentation that I gave at gr8conf 2011][slideshareggr].